mediaelement/mediaelement/README.md

 *2.x.x (in progress)

 * Added loadeddata and canplay events to Flash and Silverlight
-* Added loading indicator to MediaElemenetPlayer
+* Added loading indicator to MediaElementPlayer
 * Added stop button (pause, then return to currentTime:0)
 * IE6/7 CSS updates
 * Poster is now forced to the size of the player (could be updated to be proportional if someone wants to add that)